 The galvanized metal was pretty flat before.
 Now it has a nice highlighted sheen without it being shiny, with all the patina intact.
 It’s perfect!

-I was too giddy to stop and take full blown befores and afters up above.
-Here’s a better example below…
+I was too giddy to stop and take full blown befores and after pictures.
+However below is a better example…

 Half way done with the hemp oil.

 Buffed after hemp oil application